Pardoxa/lamp2/README.md

 # Requirements

 You should have a raspberry pi zero w with a (fresh) install of [Raspian stretch light](https://www.raspberrypi.org/downloads/raspbian/) (Version: November 2018).
+A UNICORN HAT HD

+# installation

+## Step 1)
+First, you should use raspi-config and change your password, default passwords are bad!
+Then use the network options of raspi-config to connect to your WiFi. reboot

+## Step 2)
+You can skip this step, if you want to work on the pi directly.

+I prefere to use ssh for accessing the pi and sshfs to edit files on the pi.

+If you want to change the hostname of the raspberry, use raspi-config to do so now.
+Then/else stay in/ use raspi-config navigate to Interface options and turn on ssh.

+reboot
+You can now use "ssh pi@hostname" to access the pi.

+To access the storage of your pi, use sshfs, see [this](https://www.raspberrypi.org/documentation/remote-access/ssh/sshfs.md) for more details
+(Note: you can exchange the ip for the hostname of the pi).

+## Step 3)
+clone this repository to ~/ (thereby creating ~/lamp2 on your pi)

+## Step 4) - this will take a while
+use ssh (or the terminal on the pi) to navigate to ~/lamp2

+execute "./install.sh" (or open install.sh and run the commands step by step).

+Wait.
+This will download and install dependencies.
+It takes quite a while.
+Plan at least 2 hours for this, probably more.
+If you think your pi froze - it most certainly didn't.
+You can open a second terminal to ssh to your pi.
+Then execute the command "htop" to watch your pi working.

 # helpful for installation:
  https://raspberrypi.stackexchange.com/questions/55530/pybluez-and-gattlib-error